avrong/stella-kt/README.md

 ## Cloning & setup

-Project uses Kotlin 1.9 with Java 21 and Gradle to build, which can be run through `gradlew` wrapper.
+Project uses Kotlin 1.9 and Gradle to build, which can be run through `gradlew` wrapper.

 ## Build